2012 United States House of Representatives elections in Kentucky: District 6

-Democrat Ben Chandler, who has represented the 6th district since 2004, ran for re-election.
+Democrat Ben Chandler, who had represented the 6th district since 2004, ran for re-election.
 In redistricting, the 6th district was modified with the effect that, had the 2008 presidential election been held under the new boundaries, Democratic nominee Barack Obama would have received a share of the vote 1.5 percentage points greater than that which he achieved under the former boundaries.